Mercedes-Benz O302

-The Mercedes-Benz O302 was a coach chassis manufactured by Mercedes-Benz between 1965 and 1974.
+The Mercedes-Benz O302 is a coach chassis manufactured by Mercedes-Benz between 1965 and 1974.

 History

 The Mercedes-Benz O302 was launched in May 1965 as a replacement for the O321.
 It was manufactured by Mercedes-Benz's Mannheim plant.
 Its body was designed to an austere Bauhaus style.
 The O302 was sold as both a chassis and as an integral bus with Mercedes-Benz supplying the body.

 Over 32,000 O302s were built over an eleven-year period, most as coaches but some were built as buses.
 It was superseded by the O303.

-OTOMARSAN derived O302T from O302 and O305.
+A joint venture of Mercedes OTOMARSAN of Aksaray, Turkey (later became Mercedes-Benz Türk) derived O302T model from O302 and O305.
 Most appealing difference is box-shaped chassis and stronger engine.
+During their production time O302 and O302T was mostly preferred as city buses and coaches in Turkey.
+Some of them are still used as caravans or very light duties by the bus enthusiasts.

 For the 1974 FIFA World Cup in West Germany, each team was transported in a coach painted in the team's colours.